aspose-total/Aspose.Total-Products/total/en/java/conversion/ppt-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLT via Java or Online App" h2="On Premise Java API to export PPT to XLT without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily create, manipulate, and convert various file formats.
+It includes components for manipulating Microsoft Office documents, PDFs, images, and more.
+With Aspose.Total for Java, you can easily convert a PPT file to XLT in two simple steps.

+The first step is to export the PPT file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful library that enables developers to create, manipulate, and convert PowerPoint presentations.
+It supports a wide range of features, including creating presentations from scratch, converting presentations to other formats, and extracting text and images from presentations.
+With Aspose.Slides for Java, you can easily export a PPT file to HTML.

+The second step is to convert the HTML file to XLT using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful library that enables developers to create, manipulate, and convert spreadsheets.
+It supports a wide range of features, including creating spreadsheets from scratch, converting spreadsheets to other formats, and extracting data from spreadsheets.
+With Aspose.Cells for Java, you can easily convert an HTML file to XLT.

-You can convert PPT file to XLT via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLT.
+In summary, you can easily convert a PPT file to XLT using Aspose.Total for Java.
+The process involves two steps: exporting the PPT file to HTML using Aspose.Slides for Java, and then converting the HTML file to XLT using Aspose.Cells for Java.
+With Aspose.Total for Java, you can quickly and easily convert PPT files to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}